 Fentanyl Abuse and Addiction Risks and Effects

-Data by DrugAbuse.gov to show how high the mortality data leaped since 2010.
+Data by DrugAbuse.gov show how high the mortality data leaped since 2010.
 The data stated that about 15-25% of the death certificates issued were not indicative of the specific drug involved in the overdose deaths.
-In these cases, either drug tests were not done or there was a failure in recording the exact cause of death.
+In these cases, either drug tests were not done, or there was a failure in recording the exact cause of death.

 Also, in the same data presented, it was shown that synthetic opioids were likewise linked to overdose deaths involving other substances.
 To be very specific, in 2016, more than 42,000 overdose deaths were directly linked to the use of opioids.
 Out of this number, almost 46% involved the use of synthetic opioids.
 In the recorded 17,087 overdose deaths linked to prescribed opioids, almost 24% were directly linked to the use of synthetic opioids.
 Of the 15,469 overdose deaths involving heroin, a huge 37.4% were attributed to the use of synthetic opioids.
-In 10,375 deaths from overdose of cocaine, another 40% was directly linked to synthetic opioids.
-Regarding the types of opioids linked to opioid overdose deaths, it was reported that among the more than 42,000 reported opioid overdose deaths, 19,413 were linked to use of synthetic opioids, 17, 087 were related to prescription opioids, and 15,469 were traced back to use and abuse of heroin.
+Of 10,375 deaths from overdose of cocaine, another 40% were directly linked to synthetic opioids.
+Regarding the types of opioids linked to opioid overdose deaths, it was reported that among the more than 42,000 reported opioid overdose deaths, 19,413 were linked to the use of synthetic opioids, 17,087 were related to prescription opioids, and 15,469 were traced back to use and abuse of heroin.

-All these data and statistics only point out one fact — opioids, the synthetic or the prescription form, once abused can lead to various dangerous and risky circumstances, including death.
+All these data and statistics only point out one fact — opioids, the synthetic or the prescription form, once abused, can lead to various dangerous and risky circumstances, including death.

 When one hears the word Fentanyl, the first three questions usually asked are “is fentanyl an opiate?” “is fentanyl addictive?” and “how addictive is fentanyl?”